 Yet, based on our understanding of the 1000 most polluting rivers, we also realized that a single solution would not be sufficient to handle all conditions we will face during scale-up.
 Thus, we are creating a family of Interceptor Solutions.
 Imagine it as a toolkit: whenever we start to investigate a problem river, we first ask ourselves: “Given the specific set of circumstances in this river, what is the best type of Interceptor solution to address the problem here?”

-We estimate that 30% of rivers in our top 1000 target list are either too shallow or too narrow to allow deployment of an Original Interceptor.
+We estimate that 30% of rivers in our top 1000 target list are either too shallow or too narrow to allow deployment of an Interceptor Original.
 We encountered this situation when we started work in Kingston, Jamaica.
 Here, 11 small streams (drainage canals, locally known as gullies) together emit an estimated 947,000 kg of plastic into the Caribbean Sea every year.
-Most, if not all, of these gullies, turn out to be too small for an Original Interceptor.
+Most, if not all, of these gullies, turn out to be too small for an Interceptor Original.

 INTRODUCING: INTERCEPTOR BARRIER & INTERCEPTOR TENDER

 To tackle small and heavily polluting rivers, such as those found in Jamaica, The Ocean Cleanup has added two new tools to our toolkit: the Interceptor Barrier and the Interceptor Tender.
 The Interceptor Barrier can be used to halt debris at the mouth of a small river or canal.
 It consists of a standalone floating barrier that, once anchored on each side, forms a U-shape.
 Debris floats down the waterway until it reaches the barrier, which then holds it in place until operators can remove it.
 The Interceptor Barrier design builds on the experience from our existing efforts to concentrate floating debris towards the mouth of an Interceptor Original.